 At an altitude of 1250 meters, this tranquil hill station is located on top of a ridge on the east of river Teesta.
 Kalimpong is a charming town and the headquarter of a district by the same name that was created in 2017.
-It is a historic town with major Lepcha population and the unique culture of its own.
-The tourist attractions in Kalimpong includes its beautiful serene environment, great view of snow capped mountains and exquisite surrounding countryside.
+It is a historic town with a major Lepcha population and a unique culture of its own.
+The tourist attractions in Kalimpong include its beautiful serene environment, a great view of snow-capped mountains and exquisite surrounding countryside.
 After Darjeeling, this is the second most popular tourist destination in the hills.

 To See and Do

 Deolo and Durpin are the two must-see places in town.
 The town is on a ridge connecting the two peaks of Deolo and Durpin.
 Both places offer an excellent view of the mountains including the Kanchenjunga range as well as the Teesta River below.
 Other attractions include Horticulture nurseries, Monasteries, Grahams Home and others.